 Kwiziq community member

 14 July 2018

 I'm confused with the meaning "I pass by sth/sb", would you pls help to clarify?

 in the examples to the lesson "Passer with etre and avoir... change meanings" https://kwiziq.learnfrenchwithalexa.com/my-languages/french/view/4583 the sentence Elle est passée chez Laurent hier is certainly used with "etre", while in the example to the current lesson the example with the same meaning as I can understand from translation implies "avoir": Je passe devant chez toi tous les matins.

 What is the difference?
 Is there any particualar nuance?

-This relates to:Passer, se passer, se passer de (different meanings of 'passer') -
+This question relates to:French lesson "Passer, se passer, se passer de (different meanings of 'passer')"

 Kwiziq language super star

 In the examples you give the verb passer has two different meanings: